• Stone Center

 It's also important to consider the various applications and how they might affect the performance of each type of tile.

-• Heavy Commercial: Ideal for areas that see high levels of foot traffic or regular use such as airports, shopping malls, hospitals, and schools;
+• Heavy commercial: Ideal for areas that see high levels of foot traffic or regular use, such as airports, shopping malls, hospitals, and schools.

-• Commercial: Best for lightly trafficked areas such as office buildings or retail stores;
+• Commercial: Best for lightly trafficked areas such as office buildings or retail stores.

-• Heavy Residential: Suitable for areas of residential spaces that need to be highly resistant to wear and tear and require a higher level of durability such as bathrooms, kitchens, and laundry rooms.
+• Heavy residential: Suitable for areas of residential spaces that need to be highly resistant to wear and tear and require a higher level of durability, such as bathrooms, kitchens, and laundry rooms.

-How to Distinguish Porcelain Tile Quality
+How to Check the Quality of Porcelain Tile

 FAQ